Andrew-Chen-Wang/Your-Speech-Recognition/README.md

 ---
 ### Requirements

-- Python 3.x (Mac has this installed already)
+- Python 3.5-3.7 (Mac has this installed already)
+    - 3.7 upper bound due to Tensorflow
+    - If TensorFlow isn't installed, try creating your virtualenv using `python3.7 -m venv venv` or whatever other python 3.x version you have installed.

 For the voice recognition:
 - Portaudio